 - A well nourished body can handle the toxins that come its way, but a poorly nourished body that exists in a toxin free bubble will fall apart anyway.
 In other words, you have to eat the fat whether or not it is loaded with toxins or you will become nutritionally deficient.
 If you get what you need nutritionally, your body will be strong and able to eliminate the toxins that come along with little problem.
 Trying to avoid toxins by eating lowfat is foolish, though, as you will become nutritionally deficient this way and your health will deteriorate even if every mouthful of food you ever eat is 100% organic and toxin free!
 In short, always choose nutrition first.
 With the nutrition, you have a good chance at health; without it you have no chance even if the food choices are toxin free.

 - The point above about eating fat regardless of whether or not it has toxins in it does not mean that you should not actively seek out clean sources of fat!
 I was simply outlining the worst case scenario – if I could only get animal fat by eating SPAM, then I would eat SPAM rather than not get any animal fat at all.
-The good news is that you can find sources of clean, whole saturated fats from grassfed farmers in your local area!
+The good news is that you can find sources of

 So, seek out clean, grassfed sources of whole fats from farmers in your local area and get the best of both worlds: healthy, toxin free fats!
 Put aside the short sighted and misinformed warnings about the toxins in animal fats from vegetarian/vegan groups or organizations like EWG.
 You must consume animal fats to be healthy (and to reproduce successfully and have healthy offspring, incidentally).